Instance-JS/Instance/docs/ADR.md

 ### Decision

-We dropped the use of Proxies for the core Instance behavior, retaining the standard, non-proxied implementation.
+I dropped the use of Proxies for the core Instance behavior, retaining the standard, non-proxied implementation.

 The reasoning is that a fully proxified Instance layer would require **Transparent Proxies**, a feature proposed in research but not standardized or available in any production JavaScript engine.